safang99/event-planning-marathon-31/event-planning-with-objection.md

 Also add a migration for an "invitations" join table.
 This table should have any columns required in order to join events and guests.

 #### Step 7

+_Note: should your group choose, you may decide to split this step up.
+One individual can setup the ManyToMany relations, while the other sets up any OneToMany relations_

 Now that our tables have been set up, we can add our associations for this new relationship.
 You have been provided with a `Guest` and `Invitation` model.
 Add any necessary relationMappings to your `Event`, `Guest`, and `Invitation` models to complete the join relationships!